 When you are ready to taste your brew, gently insert a straw beneath the SCOBY and take a sip.
 If too tart, then reduce your brewing cycle next time.
 If too sweet, allow to brew for a few more days.
 Continue to taste every day or so until you reach your optimum flavor preference.

 After the fermentation:

 - Remove the SCOBY WITH CLEAN HANDS,

-- Rinse it with clean water and put it in a bowl (porcelain or glass)
+- Put it in a bowl (porcelain or glass)

 - Pour about 1,3 cup (10 %) of finished brew over it

-- Fill the finished Kombucha drink through a strainer into bottles.
+- Pour the finished Kombucha drink through a strainer into bottles.

 - Keep refrigerated.

 Tip: If you want to carbonise your kombucha, place the bottles at room temperature for two to three days before you refrigerate.

 - Save about 10% of finished beverage to a new process.